 Scenario #1 – It’s summertime.
 You and your family are getting ready to go on vacation for a week or two in the RV.
 This is the first time you’re planning on heading to a remote area in which you’re almost totally “roughing it”.
 There won’t be any place to plug in any of the electrical gadgets – cell phones, tablets, game consoles, etc. – that everyone wants to take along, and their batteries certainly won’t last a week.

 You decide you want a portable generator to handle the absence of power lines and power poles in your camping area.
+(You can also get a generator that works with your RV itself.)

 Scenario #2 – Your daughter is getting married.
 She and her husband-to-be want to have the service in the park.
 They plan a relatively large wedding.
 Everyone in attendance will want to hear what’s happening, so you’re going to need an amplification system for the officiant, the bride and groom, the singers, and several members of the band.
 There is some electricity available but not nearly enough to handle all your power generation needs.